 Drink bone broth or take a collagen supplement – Collagen helps release gastric juices and aids in the restoration of the mucosal lining in the gut.
 The amino acids proline and glycine that make up collagen help to heal damaged cell walls.
 Mother Nutrient offers a high-quality Multi Collagen Complex to help!

 Support your digestion with digestive enzymes.
 Enzymes help break down your proteins, fats, and carbohydrates so that you can more easily digest and absorb them.
 If you feel digestive discomfort after giving birth, your stomach might be sluggish and may need extra help.
 Check out our best-selling complete digestive enzymes.

 Take a probiotic – Restoring a healthy gut flora can assist in proper absorption and overall better digestive function.
 We offer a high-strength Women's probiotic that is 40 billion CFUs and 4 different strains to help you repopulate your post-baby gut.
-Most probiotics out there have less than 20 billion CFUs, but we know this is the time to give your gut a boost, so we developed this special formulation, free of allergens that survives the acid in your stomach and delivers the probiotics safely to your gut
+We also have an innovative PRE+PRObiotic that provides 50 billion CFU of comprehensive microbiome support by combining the power of probiotics and the prebiotics that feed it.
+Most probiotics out there have less than 20 billion CFUs, but we know this is the time to give your gut a boost, so we developed this special formulation, free of allergens that survives the acid in your stomach and delivers the probiotics safely to your gut.